ckunte/m-one/inc/viv.typ

 Given that vortex induced vibration (VIV) continues to be an area of contemporary research, the slender elements are commonly engineered to prevent VIV, and where unavoidable, countermeasures (VIV suppression devices e.g. strakes) are introduced.

-Following the industry recognised recommended practice, _DNVGL-RP-C205 -- Environmental conditions and environmental loads_,@dnvgl_rp_c205 the _viv.py_ script below checks for the occurrence of VIV for a range of user-specified pipe sizes subjected to current(s) in the water column.
+Following the industry recognised recommended practice, DNVGL-RP-C205@dnvgl_rp_c205 the _viv.py_ script below checks for the occurrence of VIV for a range of user-specified pipe sizes subjected to current(s) in the water column.

 #figure(
     table(